play14team/play14-website/organizing.md

 ### #play14 Website & regisrtation

 We will create a page for your event on the **#play14** website and provide all necessary information : location, dates, registration.
-We have an [Eventbrite](http://eventbrite.com) account and a [Paypal](http://paypal.com) account that allow us to handle registration.
+We can handle ticketing and financial aspects for you.

 You can also use your own registration system if you have one.